 Best Coffee Cities in America

 Coffee first became popular in the U.S. after the Boston Tea Party, when the switch was seen as “patriotic,” according to PBS.
 And since Starbucks debuted in 1971, the drink is now accessible almost anywhere you go.
-In a recent Reuters poll, sixty-four percent of Americans age 18 or older said they drank coffee the previous day.
+In a recent Reuters poll, sixty-three percent of Americans age 18 or older said they drank coffee the previous day.